Science-Bird/ScienceBirdTweaks/README.md

 - Oxygen tanks (leaning against the wall)
 - Boots (by the suit rack)
 - Air filter (in the corner by the monitors)
+- Monitor wires (in the corner behind the monitors)
 - Batteries (on the counter by the monitors)

 Although not *on* the ship exactly, it's similar enough to be grouped here: